connordittmar/react_skeleton/README.md

   “build”: “webpack”
 }
 ```
-The aboce example would make "build" an alias of webpack, meaning that from the root directory one would run ```build``` in lieu of the previous command.
+The above example would make "build" an alias of webpack, meaning that from the root directory one would run ```npm run build``` in lieu of the previous command.

 Remember to comma delimit your json field entries.